dafny-lang/dafny/Test/tutorial/induction-principle.md

 of code that updating the proofs when not using the induction principle.
 The question then is how straightforward it is to update or provide those definitions, compared to the cost of updating broken proofs when we don't use the induction principle.
 So far, we experienced more pain when updating the proofs.
-It is also worth mentionning the fact that, in the Dafny-in-Dafny project, proving *any* theorem without the induction principle proved to be a big hassle, while the introduction of the induction principle drastically diminished the pain.
+It is also worth mentioning the fact that, in the Dafny-in-Dafny project, proving *any* theorem without the induction principle proved to be a big hassle, while the introduction of the induction principle drastically diminished the pain.